The Port of Seattle has set a goal to power every flight fueled at Seattle-Tacoma International Airport with sustainable aviation fuel (SAF) by 2028.

 - Reduces lifecycle greenhouse gas emissions by 50 to 80% compared with petroleum jet fuel

-- Reduces particulate matter (soot) significantly (not yet tested across all fuel types and engine conditions to give specific range)
+- Reduces particulate matter (soot) significantly (not yet tested across all fuel types and engine conditions to give a specific range)

 - Creates clean energy jobs